ExistensialReset/flowmosr/04_simulations/NODE_RESILIENCE.md

 ## I. PRINCIPLES OF RESILIENCE

 - Nodes maintain **independent operation** under resource stress.
 - Redundancy is critical: **failover mechanisms**, **seed archives**, and **local backups** protect continuity.
 - Human oversight remains the **final authority** in all critical functions.
 - Physical infrastructure is **repairable, auditable, and ethically sourced**.
-- Flow optimization principles applied to energy, network, and hardware management for predictable resilience.
+- Flow optimization principles are applied to energy, network, and hardware management for predictable resilience.

 ---